Lahemaa National Park, Eesti - Things to Do in Lahemaa National Park

 Top Things to Do in Lahemaa National Park

-Booking Tip: The trail is free and accessible year-round, though spring and early summer offer the best wildlife viewing opportunities.
-Wear waterproof footwear and bring insect repellent during warmer months when mosquitoes are active.
+Booking Tip: The bog trail is free and accessible year-round, though spring and early summer offer the best wildlife viewing.
+Wear waterproof boots and bring insect repellent during summer months, and visit early morning for the best photography light.

 Getting There

-Lahemaa National Park is located about 70 kilometers east of Tallinn and is easily accessible by car via the A1 highway, with the drive taking approximately one hour to reach the main entrances.
-Public transportation options include regular buses from Tallinn's central bus station to villages within the park such as Käsmu, Altja, and Võsu, though having a car provides much greater flexibility for exploring the park's scattered attractions.
-The nearest major town is Rakvere, which serves as a good base for those arriving by train, with connecting bus services to various park locations.
+Lahemaa National Park is located 70 kilometers east of Tallinn and is easily accessible by car via the E20 highway, with the drive taking approximately 1 hour to reach the main park entrances at Palmse or Sagadi.
+Public transportation options include buses from Tallinn's central bus station to Rakvere (1 hour), then local buses to park villages, though having a car provides much greater flexibility for exploring the park's scattered attractions.
+Several tour operators in Tallinn offer day trips to Lahemaa, which can be convenient for visitors without rental cars.

 Getting Around